Peace Officers Memorial Day

 Step 1: Get Access To The Emma Broadcast Email Tool

-EMMA is our new broadcast email tool.
-Easy to use and intuitive, EMMA gives you the control to build your own emails.
+Emma is the campus broadcast email tool.
+Easy to use and intuitive, Emma gives you the control to build your own emails.

 The Office of Strategic Communication and Brand Management reviews and processes requests every Wednesday.